maryleemarks/currencyExchanger/README.md

 ## Description

-This webpage lets you enter in an amount of Euros or US Dollars and cenvert it to other currencies according to your user input.
+This webpage lets you enter in an amount of Euros or US Dollars and convert it to other currencies according to your user input.

 ## Setup/Installation Requirements